FairpoolDEX/contracts/Market-Crash-Protection.md

 1. Expiration date passes (liquidity provider can withdraw).
 1. Liquidity provider withdraws funds + keeps the premium from selling protection.

-## Technical specification

-### System tests

-1. Must allow traders to sell the token at the guaranteed price.
-1. Must allow traders to withdraw compensation as soon as they want.
-1. Must allow protectors to sell the protection at any price.
-1. Must allow protectors to withdraw liquidity after expiration date.
-1. Must allow protectors to super-yield the liquidity into other projects.
-1. Must not allow protectors to back out of their promise to buy at the guaranteed price.

-### Deployment

-* Anybody can deploy a new MCP contract.
-* Anybody can call public methods of a new MCP contract.

 ## Guides for traders

 ### How to save money